-Applicants who have strong academic records in a discipline other than computer science and lack an acceptable computer science background, including courses in Data Structures (e.g. CS 124), Computer Organization (e.g., CS 121), and Theory of Computation (e.g., CS 125) may be accepted provisionally.
+Applicants who have strong academic records in a discipline other than computer science and lack an acceptable computer science background (normally including courses in Data Structures (e.g. CS 124), Computer Organization (e.g., CS 121), and Intro to Computability and Complexity (e.g., CS 125)) may be accepted provisionally.
 Provisionally accepted students will be required to complete an approved program of remedial work within their first year of study.

 Applicants whose native language is not English or whose formal education has been conducted in a language other than English must have a Test of English as a Second Language (TOEFL) score of 90 (Internet-based test) or above or an International English Language Testing System (IELTS) score of 6.5 or above.
 To be considered for financial assistantship from the university, applicants must have an iBT TOEFL score of 100 or an IELTS score of 7.0 or above.